 - Take an evening bath.
 Recent research indicates that taking a hot bath one or two hours before bed improves sleep, probably because of temperature.
 Remember how melatonin is signaled partly by cooling?
 Well, if you heat your body up in a bath and then get out, the cooling in your body might help get the melatonin going.
-You can enhance this effect with CBD bath bombs, which are often made not only with CBD but with relaxing essential oils like lavender and frankincense.

 - Try to keep your bedroom temperature below 70 degrees, for the same reason.

 - Exercise can be good or bad for your sleep, depending on when you do it.
 Overall, regular exercise improves sleep by making your body more tired and ready to relax.
 But in the near term exercise stimulates cortisol, adrenaline, and other internal stimulants that can take a while to wear off.
 So schedule your workout at least three hours before bedtime.

 - A regular, moderate eating schedule also helps keep your body in balance.
 Going to bed underfed can keep you awake, while eating too much before bedtime might relax you at first but will wake you up once your body starts converting the food to energy.
 If you want a relaxing bedtime snack or drink, check out some of our CBD recipes.